UTSCC09/project-verycoolproject/README.md

 * Darren Trieu: PeerJS integration, livestream switching, various game logic components

 # One more thing?
 * There is an extra comment for a citation in the github version vs the deployed version.
 Otherwise, there is no difference.
-Our deployed version is the last merge before the comment commit from Roger.
+Our deployed version is the last 'merge branch main' from Roger

 # References:
 * Background image from Freepik